Sean-Toroghi/Deep-learning/Computer Vision.md

 ```

-### Create custome loss function
+### Create custom loss function
-Custome Loss function can be created by defining a function that gets the $y$ and $\hat{y}$ and returns a value representing the computed loss.
+A Custom Loss function can be created by defining a function that gets the $y$ and $\hat{y}$ and returns a value representing the computed loss.

 ```python
 def mean_squared_error_function(y_hat, y):